-Volvo XC60 Recharge hybrid costs, insurance, warranty & tax
+Volvo XC60 Recharge hybrid running costs & insurance

-Fuel economy that matches a city car's means the XC60 Recharge will cut your running costs significantly, although it's pricey to buy and insure
+With the plug-in hybrid SUV capable of returning well over 200mpg, the XC60 Recharge has the potential to cut your running costs significantly – although it's pricey to buy and insure

 |Insurance group||Warranty||Service intervals||2021/22 company-car cost (20%/40%)|